mutagen-io/mutagen/doc/symlinks.md

 - **POSIX Raw**: In this mode, which is only supported for synchronization sessions between two POSIX endpoints, Mutagen will propagate raw symlink targets without any analysis or modification.
-Trying to use the POSIX Raw synchronization mode when either endpoint is a Windows system will stop synchronization from starting.
+Trying to use the POSIX Raw synchronization mode when either endpoint is a Windows system will prevent synchronization from starting.

 These modes can be specified on a per-session basis by passing the